-During the summer I took the time to pick up a thin, orange book—George Mike's English Humor for Beginners (1980)—and read it.
+During the summer, I took the time to pick up a thin, orange book—George Mike's English Humor for Beginners (1980)—and read it.
 One curious line stuck out to me like a hairy Marxist at a yacht club: "...all humor is cruel."
-I stopped, slipped in a bookmark and then unrelated to the moment, I checked if the third season for BoJack Horseman was up on Netflix.
+I stopped, slipped in a bookmark, and then, unrelated to the moment, I checked to see if the third season for BoJack Horseman was up on Netflix.
 It was and I binge-watched it for most of the rest of the day.
 I'd previously sped through the first two seasons of the show with mild interest.
 By the end of the third, I was not only hooked on the show's tasteful, absurdist comedy; I also realized it validated that little line I'd read only hours previously.

 The eponymous protagonist is BoJack Horseman, voiced by the inimitable Will Arnett (who sounds like he swallows scalding coffee before delivering each line).
-He is a stallion, a washed-up sitcom star from the 90’s who reliably battles substance abuse and self-inflicted emotional harm.
-The setting is a cartoonish Los Angeles populated by both animals and humans, all sentient, many dumb, and mostly career carnivores, BoJack included.
+He is a stallion, a washed-up sitcom star from the '90s who reliably battles substance abuse and self-inflicted emotional harm.
+The setting is a cartoonish Los Angeles populated by both animals and humans, all sentient, many dumb, and by and large career carnivores, BoJack included.
 By the second season and against the odds, he lands the lead in his dream project, a biopic of the race-horse Secretariat.
 But the third season opens with a stunning, sardonic realization: the studio has secretly replaced his acting with a CGI rendering of his likeness.
-Undeterred, he embarks upon an elaborate quest to nab a coveted Oscar despite not actually appearing in the film, at least in the flesh.
+Undeterred, he embarks upon a quest to nab a coveted Oscar despite the fact that he doesn't appear in the film, at least in the flesh.

 The show deals in a particular type of cruelty, one not forcibly injected into the plot.
 It is one that emerges from the characters, and especially from BoJack's crippling insecurity and obsession with self-image.